-So we can definitely attest to the the Veggie Wrap.
-It consist of hummus, spinach, cucumbers, red peppers, carrots, basil pesto aioli, red cabbage, avocado and clover sprouts on a spinach wrap!
+So we can definitely attest to the Veggie Wrap.
+It consists of hummus, spinach, cucumbers, red peppers, carrots, basil pesto aioli, red cabbage, avocado, and clover sprouts on a spinach wrap!
 Salivating yet?

 We would also definitely recommend the falafel salad.
-It consist of spring mix, falafel, tomatoes, cucumbers, red onions and feta cheese with a tatziki dressing.
+It consists of spring mix, falafel, tomatoes, cucumbers, red onions, and feta cheese with a tzatziki dressing.
 The falafel wrap is very similar but with hummus and a spinach wrap.
 This was the best falafel salad I have ever had and I have had many!

 Homemade Baked Goods

-They are very dog friendly too, and had homemade baked dog treats for sale that were made from peanut butter.
-Normally when we get these similar looking treats from pet stores, our dog does not like these.
+They are very dog friendly too and had homemade baked dog treats for sale that were made from peanut butter.
+Normally when we get these similar-looking treats from pet stores, our dog does not like them.
 But she loved this baked item from Herban Market & Cafe so much that it was gone within seconds.
 Pets don’t lie. 🙂

 Healthy Beverage Choices

 Of course, we had to try their antioxidant smoothie!
 It’s gluten-free made with acai juice, coconut milk, blueberries, spinach, greek yogurt, and flax.
 This was very fresh and tasty.
 We are also fans of Kombucha and had to try one of the cans there of Wild Tonic.
 This was not homemade, but not every grocery store has unique types of kombucha.
 We would also recommend this as well.